bdschi1/llm-finance-evals/README.md

 - **AI / ML / platform teams** at funds, banks, and fintechs who need concrete, finance-specific evals rather than generic benchmarks.
 - **Domain-expert AI trainer / evaluator roles** who design tasks, datasets, and rubrics for LLM-based research tooling.
-- **PMs, research heads, and risk** who want to understand how LLM performance is being measured before relying on it in live workflows.
+- **PMs, research heads, and risk managers ** who want to understand how LLM performance is being measured before relying on it in live workflows.

 ---